Becoming good stewards of god's creation

 Delegate & Visitor Arrivals

-Registration opens at 2pm.
-Come and explore Wilheml-Kempf Haus, enjoy the gardens and woods or relax with tea and coffee with fellow delegates in the gathering areas of the center.
+Registration and hotel check-in opens at 3pm.
+Come and explore Wilhelm-Kempf Haus, enjoy the gardens and woods or relax with tea and coffee with fellow delegates in the gathering areas of the center.

 Community Dinner